 March is Women’s History Month, so Landers Chevrolet Cadillac of Joplin wanted to take a moment to celebrate women and all the ways they have shaped the automotive industry, including in the Landers Auto Group!
 Since the earliest days of motoring, female inventors and innovators have been pushing the envelope, often under challenging circumstances, to help make driving safer, better and more enjoyable.
-Seen below, check out brief bios for four women innovators who invented automotive ideas that are still changing the way we drive today!
+Seen below, check out brief bios for women innovators who invented automotive ideas that are still changing the way we drive today!

 The Invention: The Road Trip and Brake Pads

 The wife of Karl Benz, who invented the first self-propelled, gasoline-powered automobile, Bertha Benz was an innovator in her own right.
 After Karl invented his gasoline-powered car in 1886, Bertha was dismayed that more people didn’t seen the promise in the invention and its potential to change the world.
 After two years of watching her husband struggle to find financial backers for his car while naysayers called it fragile and unroadworthy Bertha had had enough.
 To prove the reliability and practicality of Karl’s pioneering automobile, Bertha and her two teenage sons kinda sorta stole the car one day in 1888 and took it on the first long-distance “road trip” in vehicle history, travelling a then-incredible 66 miles, with Bertha and her sons acting as mechanics during the trip.
 Another invention that came from that drive: when the pioneering car’s wooden brakes began to overheat and fail, Bertha had the idea to stop at the shop of a shoemaker and get him to cover the brakes in pieces of tough cowhide leather.
 Thus, Bertha created another invention we still use today: heat-resistant brake linings that can be worn away over time and then replaced.

 The Invention: Windshield wipers